akaradjov/fungi-edibility-classification-cnn/README.md

 <br>

-Inorder for National Geographic to create a safe and trustworthy interactive app for individuals who are not expert mycologists.
-I would like to recommend...
+Inorder to create a safe and trustworthy interactive app for individuals who are not expert mycologists.
+I would like to further dwelve into...

 <br>